uncleeugene/sacndmx/README.md

 Licensing and warranties
 ------------------------

 This tool is licensed on hell knows what kind of license.
 Probably some GPL as i use third-party libraries.
 So i assume you're free to download and modify it for your own sake.
 And i provide absolutely no warranties.
 It may work or it may break right in the middle of important show.
-We just don't know there's not enought statistical data :) Although i've tested the tool myself and actually use it, you better give it a good test run on your hardware before any production use.
+We just don't know, there's not enought statistical data :) Although i've tested the tool myself and actually use it, you better give it a good test run on your hardware before any production use.